 Lemon Pecorino Brown Rice with Greens and Peas

 This is also a plug for BookBub.
 It was here that I purchased Chefs’ Fridges (for $1.99).
-The cookbook reveals the inside of the refrigerators of famous chefs and what they like to cook at home.
+The cookbook revealed the inside of the refrigerators of famous chefs and what they like to cook at home.
 This recipe appealed to me because I already had everything in my refrigerator and pantry.
 I tweaked the recipe by doubling all the aromatics, peas, and kale, without increasing the fat (olive oil and butter).
 I was also in awe of how perfect brown rice cooks in the InstantPot.
 I made a double batch for another meal, perhaps a root vegetable and lentil bowl.
 So many choices.

 QUANTITY AND INGREDIENTS

-1/4 cup extra virgin olive oil
+¼ cups extra virgin olive oil

 2 tablespoons minced garlic

-1 cup shelled peas (fresh or frozen)
+1 cup shelled peas (frozen, thawed)

-2 tablespoons unsalted butter
+1-2 tablespoons unsalted butter

 Salt, to taste